Free-Geek/tmpsites/readme.md

 ### Using Amazon EC2

 Amazon EC2 is the only tested provider at this time.
+Other providers may work too (see below).

 Create a tiny instance with Ubuntu 14.04.
-By default, it will have very limited access, based on your IP address at the time of creation.
-This will not work for the purpose of Weblearn.
+By default, it will have very limited network access, based on your IP address at the time of creation.
+This is not sufficient for tmpsites.
 Here's how to open access to the world:

 * Add a new security group, named 'all-access'
 * Grant TCP access to port 22 and 80 to all IP addresses